 Install HANA on SAP HANA on Azure (Large Instances)

-To install HANA on SAP HANA on Azure (Large Instances), you must first do the following:
+To install HANA on SAP HANA on Azure (Large Instances), first:

-- You provide Microsoft with all the data to deploy for you on an SAP HANA Large Instance.
+- Provide Microsoft with all the data to deploy for you on an SAP HANA Large Instance.

-- You receive the SAP HANA Large Instance from Microsoft.
+- Receive the SAP HANA Large Instance from Microsoft.

-- You create an Azure virtual network that is connected to your on-premises network.
+- Create an Azure virtual network that is connected to your on-premises network.

-- You connect the ExpressRoute circuit for HANA Large Instances to the same Azure virtual network.
+- Connect the ExpressRoute circuit for HANA Large Instances to the same Azure virtual network.

-- You install an Azure virtual machine that you use as a jump box for HANA Large Instances.
+- Install an Azure virtual machine that you use as a jump box for HANA Large Instances.

-- You ensure that you can connect from the jump box to your HANA Large Instance unit, and vice versa.
+- Ensure that you can connect from the jump box to your HANA Large Instance and vice versa.

-- You check whether all the necessary packages and patches are installed.
+- Check whether all the necessary packages and patches are installed.

-- You read the SAP notes and documentation about HANA installation on the operating system you're using.
+- Read the SAP notes and documentation about HANA installation on the operating system you're using.
 Make sure that the HANA release of choice is supported on the operating system release.